Educational and Social Research (MRes, PG Dip and PG Cert)

 - (IELTS) International English Language Testing System when an overall score of at least 7 is achieved with a minimum of 7.0 in the Reading and Writing sub-test.

-- (TOEFL) iBT Test of English as a Foreign Language overall score of 100 or above with at least 25 in both Reading and Writing Skills sub-tests.
+- (TOEFL) iBT Test of English as a Foreign Language overall score of 100 or above with at least 25 in both Reading and Writing Skills sub-tests provided that the test was taken before 29 May 2014.

 Word-processing, Internet and email skills are all basic requirements of this programme.
 No previous experience of computer conferencing is required as these skills will be developed during the programme.